0x444454/look_ma_no_vic/README.md

 ## Now in true colors

-This new version adds colors !
+Your C64 never had so many colors !

 [![Demo video](media/look_ma_no_vic-thumbnail-color.jpg)](media/look_ma_no_vic.mov)